Section 44 of the Constitution of Australia: Josh Frydenberg (2019)

 In July 2019, Michael Staindl lodged in the Court of Disputed Returns a petition alleging that his electorate's MP, Josh Frydenberg—the federal treasurer and deputy leader of the Liberal Party—was ineligible under s 44(i) because due to being a citizen of Hungary.
 On 12 December 2019, since factual as well as legal questions remained unresolved, Justice Gordon of the High Court referred the case to the Federal Court.
 On 17 March 2020, a Full Court of the Federal Court found on the basis of expert evidence that Frydenberg's maternal family had lost their Hungarian citizenship upon leaving Hungary, so that he was not and had never been a Hungarian citizen, and consequently he was eligible to be elected to the federal parliament.

+Change of law by foreign power (2026)

+In February 2026, it emerged that two members of the Parliament—Tim Ayres (a Labor senator and minister) and Llew O'Brien (a Liberal National member of the House)—had discovered that a change of Canadian law effective in December 2025 had made them Canadian citizens, or eligible for Canadian citizenship, through a grandparent.
+According to the plain words of section 44, although they had been validly elected, they immediately became 'incapable ... of sitting' and their seats became vacant.
+Both of them have immediately taken steps to renounce Canadian citizenship (but that would not alter their current constitutional position).

 (ii) Criminal convictions

 Nile v Wood (1987)

 Another part of Nile's challenge to Robert Wood's election was that Wood had served a term of imprisonment in 1972 and had been convicted of obstructing shipping.
 These related to the $120 fine for paddling a kayak in front of the USS Joseph Strauss and being imprisoned for one month in 1972 for refusing to be conscripted to fight in the Vietnam War.
-The observations of the High Court about section 44 of the Constitution included that the disqualification is not simply for the conviction of an offence: the offence must be punishable by imprisonment for one year or more, and the person must have been, at the time of the election, carrying out a sentence, or was subject to be sentenced, for that offence.
+The observations of the High Court about section 44 of the Constitution included that the disqualification is not simply for the conviction of an offence: the offence must be punishable by imprisonment for one year or more, and the person must have been, at the time of the election, carrying out a sentence, or subject to being sentenced, for that offence.